-Islam: the Religion of Peace, shows with perfect clarity that Islam is the religion of peace and that the spread of Islam means the spread of peace throughout the world.
-Muslims must always be true i revealed that can be implemented by people with i of compassion and dignity, so that he acquires all to their promises and covenants and treat others; different failings, feelings and abilities.
-Islamic; good qualities and deals with others in the best with justice and compassion.
+Islam is the Religion of Peace, shows with perfect clarity that Islam is the religion of peace and that the spread of Islam means the spread of peace throughout the world.
+Muslims must always be true to their promises and covenants and treat others with justice and compassion.

-This book explains that Islam admits no rigidity: Human rights in Islam are outlined in the Qur'an pertains to religion." (vx :ff)
+This book explains that Islam admits no rigidity: Human rights in Islam are outlined in the Our'an to religion."
+(22: 78)